Beta8397/virtual_robot/README.md

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

 New:

+GoBilda Pinpoint odometry sensor added.
+It is included in Mecanum and XDrive robots.

 SparFunOTOS Odometry Sensor added.
-It is included in the robot configurations with Mecanum drivetrains, but can be easily added to other drivetrains.
+It is included in Mecanum and XDrive robots.

 OctoQuad Encoder Sensor added.
 It is included in the Mecanum and XDrive robot configurations, with channels assigned as follows: 0->back left drive motor; 1->front left drive motor; 2->front right drive motor;